 Only symptomatic treatment is available to FA patients.
 Gastrostomy may be necessary to facilitate feeding in newborns.
 Therapies to control seizures should not include a ketogenic diet, which is contraindicated for this family of enzymatic defects.
 Physical therapy to reduce scoliosis and improve mobility may be helpful in some cases.
 Special education and occupational therapy are required to attempt to improve motor skills and language development in less severely affected cases.
 For patients that survive long-term, regular tumor testing is required.

 Prognosis is poor, except for those patients with only moderate cognitive impairment.
-Complete losses of enzymatic activity are fatal during childhood with severe psychomotor incapacities: verbal communication and independent mobility remain limited.
+Complete losses of enzymatic activity are fatal during childhood with severe psychomotor handicap: verbal communication and independent mobility remain limited.
 Some milder cases have been reported to survive longer, a diagnosis that is most likely underestimated.

 Last update: June 2013